bachman-dev/wanikani-api-types/UPGRADE.md

 #### `WK_SUBJECT_MARKUP_MATCHERS` Combined into `SUBJECT_MARKUP_MATCHER`

 In Version 1, this was an object with separate regex matchers for each individual subject markup tag found in mnemonics and hints in the WaniKani API.
 These have been combined into one matcher that matches on all the tags.
-In new `tag` capture group has been added to check the tag name, alongside the existing `innerText` group.
+A new `tag` capture group has been added to check the tag name, alongside the existing `innerText` group.
 The matcher also makes use of the `d` flag to provide start and end indices for matches and groups.

 ### Other Enhancements to Consider